Dear Madow Brothers,

 You could just do nothing, and inform your patients when they come in for their appointment by saying something like,

-“Mrs.Yenta, Vickie has retired, and although we didn’t think we would ever be able to replace her, we were so lucky to have found Linda.
+“Mrs.Yenta, Susie has retired, and although we didn’t think we would ever be able to replace her, we were so lucky to have found Linda.
 She is fantastic and you will love her!!”
 To avoid the “you never told me” syndrome, you could also inform patients of this during their confirmation.

 Or….. you could use this opportunity to proactively introduce your patients to the new hygienist and get some excellent goodwill out of the situation!

-Have an open house retirement party to honor Vickie and introduce everyone to your new hygienist.
+Have an open house retirement party to honor Susie and introduce everyone to your new hygienist.
 Thank all your patients for their loyalty and friendship.
 Have some giveaways, etc….
 After doing that, why would they go anywhere else?

 The decision may rest on the character of your practice.
 Although this is a gross generalization, an insurance-dependent practice where most patients are there because of “a list” would be more likely to go with option number one.
 In a pure FFS practice – the second plan would work better.